edHelper.com

 By Jennifer Kenny

 1 Polly was sleepy and cranky.
 She didn't feel well.
-She began running a fever.
+She was running a fever.
 She felt this way for two days, almost as if she had the flu.
 Then a red, bumpy rash developed and became very itchy.
 She had around 150 blisters.
 What was wrong?
 This combination of an itchy rash with flu-like symptoms must mean the chicken pox.

 Paragraphs 4 to 10: